elsa-data/aws-example-bucket/README.md

-# aws-example-bucket
+# AWS Data Buckets

-A CDK stack showing the correct creation of a bucket for storing genomic data
+A CDK stack showing the correct creation of buckets (and accompanying CloudTrail Lake) for storing genomic data.